Welcome to Your Junior Year

-Time to begin to become acquainted with faculty particularly those in your major
+- Time to become acquainted with faculty, particularly those in your major

 Career/After Dartmouth Opportunities